kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 - Cloud Services - The Toolkit supports both _provisioning_ and _configuration_ for environments to use.
 - Custom Servers - For servers, provided by users, the Toolkit supports the _configuration_ for environments to use.

-On this page we'll detail how to setup the Toolkit to provision and/or configure these alternatives. **It's also worth noting this guide is supplementary to the rest of the docs and it will assume this throughout.**
+On this page we'll detail how to set up the Toolkit to provision and/or configure these alternatives. **It's also worth noting this guide is supplementary to the rest of the docs, and it will assume this throughout.**

 [[_TOC_]]